Every December, Hear it Said: Ullr! Ullr!

-So, our legend of Ullr is a complete fabrication created by ski-town hippies and members of the Breckenridge Resort Chamber, who began spinning this myth way back in the 60s.
-Every January, the myth gets magnified and confabulated, possibly aided by spirits - spirits of the kind usually found in mugs and flasks.
+So our legend of Ullr is a complete fabrication created by ski-town hippies who began spinning this myth way back in the 60s.
+Every winter the myth gets magnified and confabulated, possibly aided by spirits (spirits of the kind usually found in mugs and flasks).
 Like St. Bernard dog of cartoon lore, we carry these spirits around to warm ourselves and friends.
-And we dress like bundled-up snow royalty from a time when fur was big, while we crown kings and queens of Ullr, have skating and skiing parties, play silly games, make bonfires and watch the parade.
+We dress like bundled-up snow royalty from a time when fur was big, while we crown kings and queens of Ullr, have skating and skiing parties, play silly games, make bonfires and watch the parade.

-After Wikipedia comes our Ullr; our ski-town mythology is No. 2 in Google.
-And every January, you can hear parents tucking in their children at night, saying … Long, long ago, way back in the ’60s, our forebearers on this land longed for a winter festival to stave off the cabin fever, to show we can stay up past Happy Hour, and they created Ullr Fest.
+You will also find our ski-town mythology in Google.
+Every winter, you can hear parents tucking in their children at night, saying … Long, long ago, way back in the ’60s, our forebearers on this land longed for a winter festival to stave off the cabin fever, to show we can stay up past Happy Hour, and they created Ullr Fest.
 Across the white land, you could hear people cry Ullr!
 Ullr …

 ANNUAL MAJOR EVENTS: